Dubrow's Cafeteria

-Dubrow’s (dubrow’s) was a family owned chain of cafeteria-style restaurants in Manhattan, Brooklyn, and Miami Beach.
+Dubrow’s was a family owned chain of cafeteria-style restaurants in Manhattan, Brooklyn, and Miami Beach.
 Dubrow’s was established on the Lower East Side of New York City in 1929 by Benjamin Dubrow (né Mowsoha Bencian Dubrowensky), an immigrant from Minsk, Belarus.
 Benjamin was married to Rose Solowey from the country now known as Belarus.
 They had five children: George, Minnie, Lila, Sylvia and Ruth.